Skip to content Skip to left sidebar Skip to footer

 • A copy of this policy will be available on the Council’s website.
 The policy will be considered as a core policy for the Council.

-• An information audit will be conducted and reviewed at least annually or when projects and services change.
+• An information audit will be conducted and reviewed periodically when projects and services change.

 • The Town Council will manage the process.